samboy/rg32hash/README.md

 http://radiogatun.noekeon.org/

-This repo has four implementations of RadioGatún[32].
+This repo has five implementations of RadioGatún[32].

 # Compile